How Does Kidney Disease Affect Dogs & Cats?

 - Nature’s Logic North Atlantic Sardine Oil

-B-vitamins help the animal cope with stress and replace water-soluble vitamins that are lost in the urine.
-Antioxidants, such as vitamins C and E, are also important.
-Potassium supplements may be needed, especially for cats.
+B-vitamins help the animal manage normal stress and supply essential nutrients.
+Many animals can also benefit from antioxidants, such as vitamins C and E. Potassium supplements may be needed, especially for cats.
 Kidney support supplements, like Renal Essentials by Vetriscience (for dogs or for cats), can be great all-in-one supplements that contains herbs, Omega 3 fatty acids, and vitamins B and C.

 Recent research shows a benefit from probiotics (friendly bacteria) in cats with CKD.
 Kidney blood values (BUN and creatinine) decreased significantly when cats were given probiotics in canned food.

-A newly published paper suggests that melatonin could be helpful in CKD animals; however the study was done in rats, and appropriate dosages for pets are still unknown.
+A newly published paper suggests that melatonin could be helpful so support normal function and health of the kidneys.
+However the study was done in rats, and appropriate dosages for pets are still unknown.
 As new information becomes available we’ll post updates on our Only Natural Pet Blog, so check back often!

-A nutritional supplement called "Renafood" from Standard Process, is a very good renal detoxifier and helps to maximize kidney function.
-Give one or two a day.
+A nutritional supplement called "Renafood" from Standard Process helps support normal renal function and kidney detoxification.
 Most pets eat them readily if they are crushed into powder and mixed with canned or homemade food.
-Renafood is a human product that works much better than their pet products, so be sure to insist on Renafood.

 Always consult with your veterinarian before starting your dog or cat on any new herb or supplement when dealing with kidney disease.